Purpose

 Intervention Model Description

-The study uses a prospective, randomized, placebo-controlled, blinded, within-person clinical trial design.
+The study uses a prospective, pseudo-randomized, placebo-controlled, blinded, within-person clinical trial design.
 Individuals will be randomized in a double-blind fashion to either the curcumin, resveratrol, or stinging nettle treatment.

 Primary Purpose